Knox County Woman Charged with TennCare Drug Fraud

-NASHVILLE, TN - A Knox County woman is accused of TennCare fraud for trying to use benefits to pay for an altered prescription for the addictive painkiller Oxycontin.
+NASHVILLE, TN - A Knox County woman is charged in Anderson County with TennCare fraud for using TennCare to pay for fraudulent prescriptions for painkillers.